RookieTour/fem_bernstein_poisson/readme.txt

 to do:
 - include dirichlet boundary conditions apliance fpr CSR type matrix

-- solve system of ecquations with C method using cuspars matrix-vector / vector-vector product
+- solve system of ecquations with CG-method using cusparse matrix-vector / vector-vector product

 - sort output vector